What are Student Cluster Competitions, anyway? A Field Guide

 All three organizations use roughly the same process.
 The first step is to form a team of six undergraduate students (from any discipline) and at least one faculty advisor.
 Each team submits an application to the event managers in which they answer questions about why they want to participate, their university’s HPC/computer science curriculum, team skills, etc. A few weeks later, the selection committee decides which teams make the cut and which need to wait another year.

 The teams who get the nod have several months of work ahead.
 They’ll need to find a sponsor (usually a hardware vendor) and make sure they have their budgetary bases covered.
 Sponsors usually provide the latest and greatest gear along with a bit of financial support for travel and other logistical costs.
 Incidentally, getting a sponsor isn’t all that difficult.
 Conference organizers (and other well-wishers, like me) can usually help teams and sponsors connect.
+The Asian Student Cluster Competition (ASC) is different because competition sponsor Inspur provides the servers for every competing team.

 The rest of the time prior to the competition is spent designing, configuring, testing, and tuning the clusters.
 Then the teams take these systems to the event and compete against each another in a live benchmark face-off.
 The competition takes place in cramped booths right on the tradeshow floor.